 What is ‘pre-selling’?

-For my 28k launch, I did three webinars educating, exciting, and pitching people who were interested in the topic my course solved (getting 6 months of clients).
+For my $28,000-launch, I did three webinars educating, exciting, and pitching people who were interested in the topic my course solved (getting six months of clients).

 In my first webinar, I had 91 people sign-up and 31 live attendees.
-(Ignore how WebinarJam decided this was two different days – Oct 1st/7th.
-It was a date change that confused it.)
 The live attendees are the crucial part of this process, they’re the ones who are truly interested and are the best test for your course idea.

-On this webinar, we made approx $14k worth of sales!
-The majority paid with payment plans (which help decrease friction of buying the program) so it reflected differently in our payments dashboard.
+On this webinar, we made approximately $14,000 worth of sales!
+The majority paid with payment plans (which help decrease friction of buying the program), so it reflected differently in our payments dashboard.

-Based on the first webinar alone I knew my program idea was a solid money-maker.
-It had already made 5 figures!
+Based on the first webinar alone, I knew my program idea was a solid money-maker.
+It had already made five figures!

 Why?
-Pre-selling is the only way to tell if you have a money-maker in your head.
+Pre-selling your online course is one of the only ways to tell if you have a money-maker in your head.
 You create the marketing (and a freebie), then sell it till you know it’s a winner or wannabe.

 (A course you’re pretty sure your ideal client wants) + (private funnels) / (webinars to sell it) = solid pre-sale.

-For our launch, we started pre-selling October 7th and then started the program on November 8th 2015.
-The total sales generated by using pre-sales techniques and launching was approximately 28k.
+For our launch, we started pre-selling October 7th and then started the program on November 8.
+The total sales generated by using pre-sales techniques and launching was approximately $28,000.
+Now, let’s get you pre-selling your online course.

 1. Pick an income goal for your pre-sale